Bengalize/Academics/basic-python-scripts/README.md

 # Basic Python Scripts

 ## Overview
-This project contains basic Python scripts demonstrating fundamental programming concepts such as iteration, nested loops, basic arithmetic operations, efficiency analysis of search algorithms, numerical differentiation, numerical integration, and basic password management.
+This project contains basic Python scripts demonstrating fundamental programming concepts such as iteration, nested loops, basic arithmetic operations, efficiency analysis of search algorithms, numerical differentiation, numerical integration, basic password management, and iterative methods for root finding.

 ## Scripts
 - **Nested List Printer**: A function to print all elements in a nested list.